testeddoughnut/multistack/README.md

 ### What is MultiStack?

-MultiStack is a rewrite of (supernova)[https://github.com/major/supernova] which was originally created by (Major Hayden)[https://github.com/major].
+MultiStack is a rewrite of [supernova](https://github.com/major/supernova) which was originally created by [Major Hayden](https://github.com/major).
 The goal of MultiStack is to provide the same convenience that supernova offers for all the various OpenStack clients.
 This is done by having a single base of code that can be reused for different clients by just changing a few variables.
 The different clients can authenticate using a common base of stored credentials through a flat-file or keyring.

 ### Migrating from supernova